 Jennifer Wotring, SHRM-CP, began her career and project development experience over 20 years ago when she played a lead role in the design and implementation of the Internet Fraud Complaint Center.
 Through strong management and oversite, this project later developed into a joint partnership between the National White Collar Crime Center (NW3C) and the FBI.
 Jennifer served in a supervisory role where she trained, guided and lead a group of 15 analysts, while also serving as the liaison between the NW3C and FBI.
 Shortly after joining The EdVenture Group in 2006, Jennifer was able to bridge her two passions of criminal justice and education by developing an internet safety training CD for school administrators and staff.

-Jennifer is a skilled presenter with over 12 years of experience developing and delivering educational programming and professional development to students, staff, and administrators, including the Diocese of Wheeling-Charleston, Preston County’s After School Explorers Staff and numerous other clients.
+Jennifer is a skilled presenter with over 14 years of experience developing and delivering educational programming and professional development to students, staff, and administrators, including the Diocese of Wheeling-Charleston, Preston County’s After School Explorers Staff and numerous other clients.
 In her current position she excels at providing event planning and logistics facilitation to a variety of educational clients including REL Appalachia, EntreEd, and partners of the ARC-POWER funded CODE grant.
-Jennifer also serves as the Director of Lemonade Day West Virginia.
+Jennifer has previously served as the Director of Lemonade Day West Virginia.

 Jennifer holds a bachelor's degree in Criminal Justice with a minor in Psychology.
 Dedicated to personal and professional growth, she is a 2011 graduate of Leadership Monongalia and a 2012 graduate of Leadership West Virginia.
 In 2015, Jennifer became a SHRM-Certified Professional and now provides HR oversite to the leadership and staff at The EdVenture Group.
 Jennifer currently serves on the United Way of Mon and Preston Counties Citizens’ Review Committee and Women United initiative.